mo-g-19/skinLesionsHAM10000/README.md

   HAM10000_images_part_2/

 2) After downloading it from Kaggle, upload it to GoogleDrive.
-In GoogleDrive, it should be:
+In GoogleDrive, the final path should be: drive/MyDrive/archive.zip
-  drive/MyDrive/archive.zip

 3) Open a notebook in Google Colab:
+- click File -> Open Notebook
+- Selec GitHub tab
+- Enter this repository URL: mo-g-19/skinLesionsHAM10000
+- Click on notebooks/main_experiments.ipynb to open it

-in the first bubble, run:
+in the first bubble, clone the repository, run:
   !git clone https://github.com/mo-g-19/skinLesionsHAM10000
   %cd /content/skinLesionsHAM10000/
   !ls

-in the second bubble, run:
-  pip install -r requirements.txt
+in the second bubble, install required Python packages, run: pip install -r requirements.txt

 in the third bubble, run: